We store the last 100 revisions for each post on your blog.

 3. Once you’ve done this your Revisions module is displayed under your post editor.

-Please note the module doesn’t display until you’ve made some revisions.
+The Revision module isn’t listed in screen options until you’ve made some revisions.

 1. Click on a revision date in the Revisions module under your editor.

 3. This displays the two versions of your post side by side with the differences highlighted.